BY FAITH, WE SEE AT LEAST ONE PAR COMMUNITY IN EACH PROVINCE BY 2025

 Imagine.
 By December 31st, 2025, each of our provinces will have a circle of leaders called Peace and Reconciliation (PAR) Communities!
 They would serve as the catalysts to organize PAR Teams in their municipalities or cities.
 These PAR Teams, in turn, would serve as radical transformation volunteers in their respective families, churches, neighbourhoods, barangays, cities or municipalities.
 The PAR Teams would also get involved in PAR Programs that are relevant to their specific context.

-We are operating in 33 out of 81 provinces in the Philippines as of January 2017.
+We have introduced Peace and Reconciliation Principles and Practices in 33 out of 81 provinces in the Philippines as of August 2018.

 These PAR Communities and the PAR Teams they have organized would be the backbone of a national PAR Movement.
 Then we can see, and we can count on, a well-equipped, efficiently-organized, and effectively-mobilized Peace and Reconciliation constituency.